Nelson's Green Brier Distillery: Other spirits

-Previously Released Product Offerings
+Schatzi Vodka and Nelson Brothers Dry Gin are available on-site at the distillery in specially crafted cocktails at the bar and restaurant.

+Previous products

 Belle Meade Bourbon

 Using family recipes, the Nelson brothers began using stock at a distillery in Indiana to start making Belle Meade Bourbon in 2012.
 After releasing the initial bourbon, they continued to add other variations that were finished in used barrels acquired from European distillers that featured different flavor profiles.